manimino/ducks/README.md

 </details>

 <details>
-<summary>Accessing nested attributes</summary>
+<summary>Accessing nested data using functions</summary>
 <br />
-Attributes can be functions.
-Function attributes are used to get values from nested data structures.
+Use functions to get values from nested data structures.

 ```
 from filterbox import FilterBox